 If the ETL execution flow is generated automatically, the automatic process first identifies the concept-mapping cm from aMappings, where aConstruct appears and the operation to process cm is ChangedDataCapture.
-Then, it takes map:sourceLocation and map:targetLocation for nABox (new dimensional instances in a source) and oABox (old dimensional instances in a source), respectively, to parameterize this operations. flag depends on the next operation in the operation sequence.
+Then, it takes map:sourceLocation and map:targetLocation for nABox (new dimensional instances in a source) and oABox (old dimensional instances in a source), respectively, to parametrize this operation. flag depends on the next operation in the operation sequence.

 Developers can also manually set the parameters.
-From the given inputs, ChangedDataCapture outputs either 1) a set of new instances (in the case of SDW evolution, i.e., flag=0) or 2) a set of updated triples - the existing triples changed over time- (in the case of SDW update, i.e., flag=1) and overwrites oABox.
+From the given inputs, ChangedDataCapture outputs either 1) a set of new instances (in the case of SDW evolution, i.e., flag = 0) or 2) a set of updated triples - the existing triples changed over time - (in the case of SDW update, i.e., flag = 1) and overwrites oABox.
 This is done by means of the set difference operation.
-This operation must then be connected to either LevelMemberGenerator to create the new level members or updateLevel (described below) to reflect the changes in the existing level members.
+This operation must then be connected to either Levrecipient:291894 rdf:type sub:Recipient;